 That's roughly 5–6 hours per week.
 It's enough if you're consistent.
 It's nothing if you miss two weeks.

-The Biggest Mistake College Students Make
+What Is the Biggest Mistake College Students Make?

 Treating GRE prep like a class you can cram for.